Embrace the Wonderland of Tottori Prefecture

 Hawai Onsen – Tottori, Japan

 The baths are naturally heated, with water being piped up from underneath the lake.
-It is said the waters helps to relieve people of muscle and joint pain, as well as neuralgia.
-The onsen also serves local dishes from the prefecture, including fresh seafood straight from the Sea of Japan. snow crabs, swordtip squid and Tottori beef are just some of the few items that are served.
+It is said the waters help to relieve people of muscle and joint pain, as well as neuralgia.
+The onsen also serves local dishes from the prefecture, including fresh seafood straight from the Sea of Japan.
+Snow crabs, swordtip squid and Tottori beef are just some of the few items that are served.

 A Walk with Yōkai